What is a “Tarmac Delay”?

 Are airlines required to provide me with food and water during a tarmac delay?

 - Yes.
-During a tarmac delay, airlines must provide you with a snack, such as a granola bar, and drinking water no later than two hours after the aircraft leaves the gate (in the case of a departure) or touches down (in the case of an arrival).
+During a tarmac delay, airlines must provide you with a snack, such as a granola bar, and drinking water no later than two hours after the start of the tarmac delay.

 Do airlines have to give me a full meal during a tarmac delay?